Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 Cut Bait

 Cut bait is simply once-living bait that is dead and has been cut into smaller pieces.
-It can be made from a variety of fish such as mullet, shad, ladyfish, menhaden, mackerel, squid, or any other fish.
+It can be made from a variety of small fish such as mullet, shad, ladyfish, menhaden, mackerel, squid, or any other fish.
 Cut bait is effective for surf fishing in saltwater as it can attract a variety of species such as sharks, catfish, redfish, mackerel, jacks, and bluefish.

 Overall, cut bait is an effective and commonly used bait for surf fishing in saltwater.
 It is widely available, easy to use, and can attract a variety of fish species.